UWB-Biocomputing/Graphitti/docs/RebuildNotes/RecordersNotes.md

-// RECORDERS
-// todo: NEXXT: look at getsimrecorder. accessor of simulator. returns pointer to recorder.
-// look at HDF5 recorder.
+# Recorders

-Class heirarchy: two different types ofr ecorders.
+There are two different types of recorders: XML and HDF5 file types

-HDF5 or XML file type.

 Heirarchical data format (HDF5) standard data file type for standard data.